Click on button above to view AL Watches/Warnings/Special Wx Statements.

 WEDNESDAY

-Mostly sunny.
-A chance of showers and thunderstorms in the afternoon.
-Highs in the lower 90s.
-Chance of rain 30 percent.
+Mostly cloudy with a chance of showers.
+A chance of thunderstorms in the afternoon.
+Highs in the lower 80s.
+Chance of rain 50 percent.

 12-48 Hr Surface Forecast Maps, TWC 4-Panel Surface Forecast, Fire Danger, Day 1 Precip, Day 2 Precip, Days 1-5 Precip, Severe Weather Pot.-Day 1, Day 2